 Many of the things we throw away haven’t always reached the end of their useful life.
 Something that you don’t want any more can still be used by someone else.

 Donating your items to someone else or recycling them is always a better option than throwing them away.
-For details of organisations that provide opportunities to sell, donate, or give away used furniture and household items.

 You can also take bulky household items to a local Household Waste & Recycling Centre